codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-1-simple-navbar.md

 better in future when we have more tools in our hands (advanced selectors, spacing properties, screen size query, etc...).

-It's time to come back to our mainstream CSS tutorials.
+It's time to come back to our unfinished CSS tutorials.
 There're many interesting stuff waiting for us.

 [Click here to go back to the CSS tutorial about Styling Text.](https://codenart.github.io/css/2017/08/24/css-8-styling-text.html#create-a-simple-navigation-bar "ext")